 Industry studies show that approximately 75% of logistics leaders believe that there are negligible discrepancies between the final quotation they get and the freight invoice.
 By merely considering the sheer volume of freight invoices that your logistics teams receive, you can gauge how costly mistakes can, and do, happen.

-From our data and experience working with leading organisations, we have discovered that up to 60% of freight invoices do not match the final quotation.
+From our data and experience working with leading organizations, we have discovered that up to 60% of freight invoices do not match the final quotation.
 Besides, in about 20% of the cases, these discrepancies go unchecked and lead to mistakes such as:

 There are times when your carrier or freight forwarder may make the mistake of generating an invoice for the same shipment twice.
 This could lead to duplicate payments.